arturdonda/API_Template/README.md

 # Template API <!-- omit in toc -->

-This project is a template for NodeJS API with user authentication via Refresh Tokens (JWT).
+This project is a template for NodeJS API with JWT user authentication and email verification.

 # Table of Contents <!-- omit in toc -->